 How Much Time Will My Family Member Need Off Work?

 Many patients wonder how much time they will need off work.
 It depends on the type of work that they do and the type of surgery they are having; however, most people need 1-2 weeks off work just to rest their shoulder, ice, elevate, and take their medication.
 If your family member has a light or sedentary job, they may be able to return to work in a sling at 2 weeks.
-However, if they have a heavy labor type of job it may be 3-4 months for return to work.
+However, if they have a heavy labor type of job, it may be 3-4 months for return to work.
 Be sure to discuss this with Dr. Burns.

 Will I Need To Take Time Off Work Too?

 You may wonder if you will need time off from work to care for your loved one.
 Typically patients who have had arthroscopy will need help for 1-3 days with meals and sometimes dressing.
 Most patients will return to driving 1-4 weeks after surgery.
-This will depend on whenever your loved one feels comfortable controlling the vehicle and when they have discontinued pain medication.
+This will depend on when your loved one feels comfortable controlling the vehicle and when they have discontinued pain medication.
 Thus you or a family member may need to be available to drive the patient to appointments, etc. for the first few weeks.

 How Long Should My Loved One Wear A Sling?

-Most patients will wear the sling for 3-4 weeks; your family member may remove the sling for showering, bathing and exercises.
+Most patients will wear the sling for 3-4 weeks; your family member may remove the sling for showering, bathing, and exercises.
 Some patients will have gentle home exercises, while others may not.
 Therapy usually starts at 3-4 weeks, after their first visit with Dr. Burns.
 Most arthroscopic repairs will heal between 3-6 months.
 Therapy will usually last about 3 months and progress to a home exercise program by 6 months.

 If you or your family member has any questions, call Dr. Burns or her staff at 314-291-7900 or access MyChart.